 - Costs hearing before the High Court following Judicial Review Proceedings.

-Birmingham City Council v Afsar, Allman and Ors (High Court – Mr Justice Warby) – Instructed by the defendants in the injunction proceedings brought by the Local Authority, and being led by Mr Paul Diamond in respect of the 5th defendant, the court is concerned with the teaching of LGBT and equality issues at a primary school in Birmingham, coupled with the fundamental issues of free speech, including on the internet and social media, religious freedom and religious speech, discrimination, and issues arising under the Equality Act 2010.
-Judgment is awaited.
+Birmingham City Council v Afsar, Allman and Ors (High Court – Mr Justice Warby) – Instructed by the 5th defendant in the injunction proceedings brought by the Local Authority, and being led by Mr Paul Diamond, the court was concerned with the teaching of LGBT and equality issues at a primary school in Birmingham, coupled with the fundamental issues of free speech, including on the internet and social media, religious freedom and religious speech, discrimination, and issues arising under the Equality Act 2010.
+The 5th defendant succeeded in his challenge to the continuation of the term of the interim injunction relating to the use of social media and accordingly, that term of the interim injunction did not form part of the final injunction, nor was any injunction made specifically against Mr Allman.

 SSHD v MS (Pakistan) & TD & X (Jamaica) EWCA Civ 1776 – Being led by Tony Muman, the case concerned the issue of entry clearance and minimum income requirements.
 Thomas appeared as sole counsel at the permission hearing before Sir Ernest Ryder (Senior President of the Tribunals).